 In dysfunctional families, there’s an unspoken rule: don’t talk, don’t trust, don’t feel.
 At some point, as an adult, I decided I was done living by those rules, and eventually, I started an ongoing journey to find healing and peace.
 If any part of this sounds like your mother or your relationship with her, you’re not alone.
 If there’s a pattern of manipulation, ongoing power struggles, or cruelty in your relationship, this book can help.
 If you find yourself second-guessing your memory, doubting your judgment or sanity, or you’re continually seeking your mother’s withheld love, affection, attention, or approval, this book can explain why.
 Your mother doesn’t need a formal “diagnosis” in order for you to determine that your relationship with her is unhealthy.
 If it is, you can do something about it.
 Until now, you had two choices: live on her terms (focusing on her and chasing after her withheld love and affection) or go “no contact.”
 I suggest that you have a third option: allow me to walk with you through the chaos and confusion that is maternal narcissism.
 I’ll show you how to decode the crazy-making behavior, heal the damage, take back your personal power, and move forward to live your best life.

-I’m committed to the study of, and writing about, toxic people, relationships, healing and recovery.
-Learn more on my blog, The Toolbox.
+I’m committed to studying, writing, and sharing information about toxic people, non-nurturing and unsupportive relationships, and tools for ongoing healing and moving forward.
+Learn more on The Toolbox.

 The contents of this site are intended for informational purposes only and are not a substitute for professional therapy.